Entomophagy in humans: Insect consumption in human cultures

-Traditional cultures

 Many cultures embrace the eating of insects.
 Edible insects have long been used by ethnic groups in Asia, Africa, Mexico and South America as cheap and sustainable sources of protein.
 Up to 2,086 species are eaten by 3,071 ethnic groups in 130 countries.
 The species include 235 butterflies and moths, 344 beetles, 313 ants, bees and wasps, 239 grasshoppers, crickets and cockroaches, 39 termites, and 20 dragonflies, as well as cicadas.
 Insects are known to be eaten in 80 percent of the world's nations.

 The leafcutter ant Atta laevigata is traditionally eaten in some regions of Colombia and northeast Brazil.
 In southern Africa, the widespread moth Gonimbrasia belinas large caterpillar, the mopani or mopane worm, is a source of food protein.
 In Australia, the witchetty grub is eaten by the indigenous population.
 The grubs of Hypoderma tarandi, a reindeer parasite, were part of the traditional diet of the Nunamiut people.
 Udonga montana is a pentatomid bug that has periodic population outbreaks and is eaten in northeastern India.

 Traditionally several ethnic groups in Indonesia are known to consume insects—especially grasshoppers, crickets, termites, the larvae of the sago palm weevil, and bees.
 In Java and Kalimantan, grasshoppers and crickets are usually lightly battered and deep fried in palm oil as a crispy kripik or rempeyek snack.
 In Banyuwangi, East Java, there is a specialty botok called botok tawon (honeybee botok), which is beehives that contains bee larvae, being seasoned in spices and shredded coconut, wrapped inside a banana leaf package and steamed.
 Dayak tribes of Kalimantan, also Moluccans and Papuan tribes in Eastern Indonesia, are known to consume ulat sagu (lit. 'sagoo caterpillar') or larvae of sago palm weevil.
 These protein-rich larvae are considered as a delicacy in Papua, eaten both roasted or uncooked.

 In Thailand, certain insects are also consumed, especially in northern provinces.
 Traditional markets in Thailand often have stalls selling deep-fried grasshoppers, cricket (ching rit), bee larvae, silkworm (non mai), ant eggs (khai mot) and termites.

 The use of insects as an ingredient in traditional foodstuffs in places such as Hidalgo in Mexico has been on a large enough scale to cause their populations to decline.
+In the state of Oaxaca, the use of chapulines (toasted grasshoppers) dates to prehistoric times and today is part of a vibrant economy.

 In East Africa, Kunga cake is a food made of densely compressed flies.